TIBCOSoftware/tp-helm-charts/docs/dp-cluster-workshop/eks/README.md

   * storage class for data while provisioning TIBCO Enterprise Message Service™ (EMS) capability
 * `efs-sc` is the storage class for EFS.
 This is used for
   * artifactmanager while provisioning TIBCO BusinessWorks™ Container Edition capability
-  * storage class for log when we provision EMS capability
+  * storage class for log while provisioning EMS capability
 * `gp2` is the default storage class for EKS.
 AWS creates it by default and we don't recommend to use it.

 > [!IMPORTANT]